codership/documentation/galeracluster/source/configurationtips.rst

 ------------------------------------
- Using Galera Cluster with SElinux
+ Using Galera Cluster with SELinux
 ------------------------------------
 .. _`Using Galera Cluster with SElinux`: